A complete introduction to tags in Studio 5000 Logix Designer

 You can define four different types of parameters in a Studio 5000 Logix Designer project:

 An Input Parameter is used to pass data into a program.
-Input parameters are passed by value, which means that the data is passed into the program in a way that is read-only.
+Input parameters are passed by value, which means the data is passed into the program in a way that's read-only.
 Input parameter values are updated before the program is executed.

 An Output Parameter is used to return data from a program.
 These parameters are passed by value from the program after the program has executed.

 A Public Parameter exposes the data from a program so that it can be read by other programs.
-Effectively, it turns a program-scoped tag into a controller-scoped tag that is declared at the program level.
+Effectively, it turns a program-scoped tag into a controller-scoped tag that's declared at the program level.

-In this post, I introduced you to the concepts of tags in Studio 5000 Logix Designer.
-After reading the post, you should have a good understanding of tags, data types, attributes, scopes, and parameters.
+In this post, I introduced you to the concepts of tags in Studio 5000 Logix Designer: tags, data types, attributes, scopes, and parameters.